South Korean court issues arrest warrant for Yoon over martial law decree

 Seoul Western District Court on Tuesday approved the warrant following a request by the Joint Investigation Headquarters, which is investigating the embattled South Korean leader for insurrection and abuse of power.

-“The arrest warrant and search warrant for President Yoon Suk Yeol, requested by the Joint Investigation Headquarters, were issued this morning,” the Joint Investigation Headquarters – comprised of officials from the Corruption Investigation Office for High-ranking Officials (CIO), police and the Ministry of Defence – said in a statement.
+“The arrest warrant and search warrant for President Yoon Suk Yeol, requested by the Joint Investigation Headquarters, were issued this morning,” the Joint Investigation Headquarters, which includes officials from the Corruption Investigation Office for High-ranking Officials (CIO), police and the Ministry of Defence, said in a statement.

 The move marks the first time authorities have sought to detain a sitting South Korean president.